tidyverse/haven/README.md

 * Can read SAS's binary format (SAS7BDAT).
-There one other package on CRAN that does that, [sas7bdat](http://cran.r-project.org/web/packages/sas7bdat), but it's implemented in R (not C) so is rather slow compared to haven. haven should also support a wider range of SAS files.
+There one other package on CRAN that does that, [sas7bdat](http://cran.r-project.org/web/packages/sas7bdat), but it's implemented in R (not C) so is rather slow compared to haven.
+Haven should also support a wider range of SAS files, and works with SAS7BCAT files.

 * It can be faster.
 Some spss files seem to load about 4x faster, but others load slower.
 If you have a lot of SPSS files to import, you might